domainController/bilinguee/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-soon available for download in the mozilla add-ons gallery
+this firefox extension is available for download in the [mozilla add-ons gallery](https://addons.mozilla.org/en-US/firefox/addon/search-on-linguee/)

 ### Prerequisites